JaimanP1/Fluid_Dynamics/README.md

 # Nonlinear water waves research

+Summer '23 research with Professor W. Choi, NJIT

+Investigating dynamics of a contained fluid subject to a vertical oscillation while also including nonlinear contributions of surface tension and viscosity

 ## How this works

 The WaveAnimation.m file does exactly what the title suggests, produces a wave animation